 I have done some personal research on how the pros handle dust problems.
 By pros I mean industrial processes and places like dental labs where there is a lot of OSHA regulated dust control.
 There are a lot of very high class and expensive systems that are a part of the process.
 Some processes recycle the dust because it contains precious or hazardous material.
 No “get along without dust control” is tolerated.
 As artists, hobbyists and semi-pros, we all have to be thinking the same about our health safety.
 No shortcuts!

 In future blog posts I will likely continue discussing health and safety issues as they apply to my work.
-Dimensional Art Org is not intended to be a training or instructional How-To blog.
+Dimensional Art Studio is not intended to be only a training or instructional How-To blog.
 My purpose for this blog is to be a place of display for what I enjoy doing and an encouragement to others to follow their creative interests.